 In Example \ref{optimal} we saw that, for any integer $k \ge 2$, $TL_{n_k} (3k+2, 3k+1, 1)$ is a 6-valent first-kind Frobenius circulant with $n_k = 3k^2+3k+1$ vertices.
-This graph has the maximum possible order \cite{YFMA} among all 6-valent geometric circulants of diameter $k$, and when $k=2$ is the HARTS network physically tested at the University of Michigan as a distributed real-time computing system.
+When $k=2$ this graph is the HARTS network physically tested at the University of Michigan as a distributed real-time computing system.
 Note that $n_k$ can be a composite number (e.g.~$n_5 = 91 = 7 \cdot 13$), and in this case by (e) of Theorem \ref{existence}, besides $TL_{n_k} (3k+2, 3k+1, 1)$ there is at least one more 6-valent first-kind Frobenius circulant of order $n_k$.
 It would be interesting to explicitly construct all of them.

-Finally, various combinatorial properties of 6-valent first-kind Frobenius circulants, and EJ graphs in general, deserve further investigation.
-The results in \cite{MNR} imply that the chromatic number of any 6-valent first-kind Frobenius circulant $\Ga$ of order $n \equiv 1~\mod 6$ is equal to $4$ if $n \ne 7, 13, 19$, and in these exceptional cases $\Ga$ has chromatic number $7, 5, 5$, respectively.
+Finally, one may investigate various combinatorial properties of 6-valent first-kind Frobenius circulants and EJ graphs in general.
+The results in \cite{MNR} imply that the chromatic number of any 6-valent first-kind Frobenius circulant $\Ga$ of order $n \equiv 1~\mod 6$ is equal to $4$ if $n \ne 7, 13, 19$, and $7, 5, 5$ respectively in these exceptional cases.
 Thus, if $n > 19$, then the independence number of $\Ga$ is at least $\lceil n/4 \rceil$.
 At present we do not know whether this bound is sharp in general.